 The phenotypic and genotypic coefficients of variation were marginally greater, but otherwise they were almost the same.
 This demonstrates how environmental influences affect the characteristics being examined.
-Khan et al. (2020), Rashid et al. (2020c), Chandramouli et al. (2021), Damor et al. (2016), Rambabu et al. (2017) and Bashir et al. (2024a) have all reported similar results.
+Khan et al. (2020), Rashid et al. (2020c), Chandramouli et al. (2021), Damor et al. (2016), Rambabu et al. (2017), and Bashir et al. (2024a) have all reported similar results.
 More improvement through selection is possible for traits with moderate to high coefficients of variance.
 A wide range of variability and high phenotypic and genotypic coefficients of variation indicate that these traits are quite sensitive to selection.
-Even though the phenotypic coefficients were marginally greater than the genotypic ones, this tiny discrepancy suggests that genetic variables account for the majority of the observed variation, with little to no environmental influence.
-These findings are consistent with those of Ahmad et al. (2019), Rashid et al. (2020c), Duhan et al. (2022), Rambabu et al. (2017), Damor et al. (2016) and Deepthi et al. (2016).
-The broad variability and high estimates indicate that traits with moderate to high coefficients of variation are well suited for selective breeding programs, indicating a great potential for genetic improvement through selection.
-Both the genotypic and phenotypic coefficients of variation are not useful in determining the amount of variation that is actually heritable, nor do they adequately reflect the degree of inheritance of the trait.
+Although the phenotypic coefficients were marginally greater than the genotypic ones, this slight discrepancy suggests that genetic variables account for the majority of the observed variation, with minimal environmental influence.
+These findings are consistent with those of Ahmad et al. (2019), Rashid et al. (2020c), Duhan et al. (2022), Rambabu et al. (2017), Damor et al. (2016), and Deepthi et al. (2016).
+The broad variability and high estimates indicate that traits with moderate to high coefficients of variation are well-suited for selective breeding programs, suggesting a great potential for genetic improvement through selection.
+Neither the genotypic nor the phenotypic coefficients of variation are useful in determining the amount of variation that is actually heritable, nor do they adequately reflect the degree of inheritance of the trait.
 The heritability of a trait can be trusted in this situation because it enables the breeder to discriminate between the environmental impact and general variability by determining the level of selection pressure that should be applied in a particular environment.
 The evaluation of environmental and heritable factors influencing observed phenotypic variation is made possible by it.
 When compared to the projected genetic gain, the evaluation of heredity has a considerable impact on the efficacy of character selection, as proposed by Panse and Sukhatme (1957) and Johnson et al. (1955).
 Furthermore, the amount of genetic gain directly correlates with the progress in selection.
 As a result, traits with high heritability and significant genetic gain experience the effects of selection more quickly.
-Additive gene effects are indicated by high heritability and high GAM (Genetic Advance as a Percentage of Mean), which raises the possibility of successful selection.
+Additive gene effects are indicated by high heritability and high Genetic Advance as a Percentage of Mean (GAM), which raises the possibility of successful selection.
 Low GAM and high heritability point to the importance of non-additive gene interactions, where environmental factors, not genotype, cause high heritability, suggesting that selection for these traits may have limited effects.
-High GAM and low heritability are controlled by additive gene effects; in these situations, selection can be successful since low heritability results from significant environmental influences.
+Additive gene effects control high GAM and low heritability; in these situations, selection can be successful since low heritability results from significant environmental influences.
 Low GAM and low heritability indicate that selection would be inefficient since environmental factors greatly influence the trait.